rishabhmohan/Company_Projects/README.md

-Got a chance to leverage my skills in machine learning and optimization modeling to solve problems at 2 big retail stores.
+Got a chance to leverage my skills in machine learning and optimization modeling to solve problems for 2 big retail stores.

 Tools used: R studio, Gurobi, RiskOptimizer, Adv. excel